Local Dentists. Personalised Dental Care.

 • Gum Infection

-Partially erupted wisdom teeth often create small gum flaps.
+Partially erupted wisdom teeth often create small pockets of gum tissue.
 These can trap bacteria and food, increasing the risk of infection.
 Patients may experience swelling, tenderness, or repeated flare-ups known as pericoronitis around the affected area.

 • Tooth Damage